aherve/DrawMeTender/README.md

 # DrawMeTender
-Drawing game, as toy-project to play around with meteorjs
+Collaborative drawing game, as toy-project to play around with meteorjs